shinshin8/myFavorite_backend/README.md

 # myFavorite
 ## Overview

-This is a facebook-like web application.
+This is a back-end of facebook-like web application's.

 It offers users to share photos they took and posts they wrote with each other.